isabellaheder/Assessment-HarvadX-Probability-MonteCarlo-Cases/README.md

 ## Harvard X Final Assessment for Section 1
 EDX Course

-### You will find the exercises and resolutions on the PDF Linked to this Repo
+### The PDF linked in this repository contains the exercises and their solutions
 Thank you :)